 West Elm were the first home retailer to join Fair Trade USA™, back in 2014, and offer a range of Fair Trade Certified™ products including rugs, bedding, and furniture.
 By 2020, West Elm aim to only use GOTS certified cotton in their bedding, and they have consistently good eco-friendly practices and high ethical standards, including embracing newer social justice certifications such as Nest for their rugs.

-- The 400-Thread Count Organic Cotton Percale Sheet Set is great for everyday use but also feels like luxury hotel bedding
+Highlights: Linen sheets are highly breathable to help keep you cool in summer and warm in winter.
+The 400-Thread Count Organic Cotton Percale Sheet Set is great for everyday use but also feels like luxury hotel bedding.
+Company has consistently good eco-friendly practices and high ethical standards.

 Currently, two of West Elm’s cotton bedding options are both Fair Trade Certified™ and certified GOTS organic, and two flax linen lines are Fair Trade Certified™.